keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 The `apps` and `clusters` directories can live in two separate repositories, but for simplicity of this excercise, we will keep them in a single one.

+You see that the Keptn runs pre/post-deployment tasks rather than using the Flux `pre-deploy` and `post-deploy` directories in the Git repository.
+The Keptn process is easier to implement and contains more information than the Flux jobs do.

 ## Set up your environment

 Before we start, you need to install Flux CLI and Keptn.